-The ACLU of Illinois is a member of the Coalition to End Money Bond.
-The coalition works to change the policies of jailing people simply because they are unable to afford monetary bond.
-Find more about the Coalition to End Money Bond here.
+The ACLU of Illinois is a member of the Coalition to End Money Bond, a group of organizations with the shared goal of stopping the large-scale jailing of people simply because they were unable to pay a monetary bond.
+Together with our partners in the Illinois Network for Pretrial Justice, the Coalition is working to implement the Pretrial Fairness Act all across the State of Illinois.
+Find more about the Coalition and Network here.

 To explore how the money bond system can impact someone’s life, Lavette Mayes shared her experience of being incarcerated on an unaffordable bond in Chicago.
 Watch her story here.

 Lavette Mayes was also featured on an episode of our podcast TALKING LIBERTIES.
 In the episode she was joined by Sharlyn Grace, an attorney and expert on this topic.
 You can listen to TALKING LIBERTIES: The Price of Cash Bail here.

 Below are some talking points on Ending Money Bond:

 - Ending money bond assures that the criminal legal system treats people accused of a crime as innocent until proven guilty.